-Do you have wood, particularly soft wood, that is not painted or without stains?
+Do you have wood, particularly softwood, that is not painted or without stains?
 If yes, carpenter bees could be well attracted to your premises.

 Further, examine if any wood had been attacked previously attacked by the carpenter bees as they are highly likely to be struck.

-You can use liquid sprays having synthetic pyrethroid, chlorpyrifos (Dursban), and carbaryl (Sevin) on wood to prevent attack from the carpenter bees.
+You can use liquid sprays having synthetic pyrethroid, chlorpyrifos (Dursban), and carbaryl (Sevin) on wood to prevent an attack from the carpenter bees.
 Ensure to repeat the treatment process after two weeks.

-How to get rid of bumble bees
+How to get rid of bumblebees

 Bumble Bee can be described as beneficial insects.
-However, they can be dangerous depending on where their nests are located.
+However, they can be dangerous, depending on where their nests are located.
 To control bumblebees, you should use both chemical and non-chemical control methods.

-Since timing is important for the control of bumble bees, note the location of bumble bee nest when it is still day time.
-At night or early evening, or early morning before dawn, treat the nest with the appropriate insecticides to allow maximum effectiveness.
+Since timing is important for the control of bumblebees, note the bumblebee nest’s location when it is still day time.
+At night or early evening, or early morning before dawn, treat the nest with the appropriate insecticides to maximize effectiveness.

 Treating the nests during day time can reach very few bees as most are active and busy outside the nest.
-Remember to wear protective clothing such as bee veil.
+Remember to wear protective clothing such as a bee veil.
 You can use D-Force HPX or D-Force HPX to kill the bees.
-Also, you can apply D Fense Dust around or inside the nest.
+Also, you can apply D Fence Dust around or inside the nest.